LearnersBlock/learners-block/README.md

 #### Deploy locally

 You may deploy the code to a device locally.
 This approach, however, will not benefit from automatic updates, and we cannot offer support for its use.
+Building all the required components on low-powered devices will also take a considerable time or may fail.

 In order to prepare the code from this repository for deployment to a device: